Friday, June 27, 2008

 Story of a Kiss

-Eli and I have been reading Else Holmelund Minarik's A Kiss for Little Bear quite a bit lately; also, for the most part unrelated, we have been talking about ways to solve conflicts.
+Eli and I have been reading Else Holmelund Minarik's quite a bit lately; also, for the most part unrelated, we have been talking about ways to solve conflicts.
 Hence the following dialogue:

 Me: Eli, can I have a kiss?